openstreetmap/id-tagging-schema/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist and Test-Documentation Template

-<details><summary>Read on to get your PR merged faster…</summary>
+<details><summary>Read about next necessary steps…</summary>

-Follow these steps to test your PR yourself and make it a lot easier and faster for maintainers to check and approve it.
+Follow these steps to test your PR yourself.
+This is necessary for changes proposed to presets.
+For example build script modification may require different testing.

 **This is how it works:**
 1. After you submit your PR, the system will create a preview and comment on your PR: